 • The skin of the udder should have a good network of blood vessels

-• Under Indian condition a commercial dairy farm should consist of minimum 20 animals (10 cows, 10 buffaloes) this strength can easily go up to 100 animals in proportion of 50:50 or 40:60.
-After this however, you need to review your strength and market potential before you chose to go for expansion.
+• Under Indian condition, a commercial dairy farm should consist of a minimum of 20 animals (10 cows, 10 buffaloes) this strength can easily go up to 100 animals in a proportion of 50:50 or 40:60.
+After this, however, you need to review your strength and market potential before you chose to go for expansion.

-• Conduct a through study of the immediate market where you are planning to market your milk You can mix milk from both type of animals and sold as per need of the market.
+• Conduct a thorough study of the immediate market where you are planning to market your milk You can mix milk from both types of animals and sell as per need of the market.
 Hotels and some general customers (can be around 30%) prefer pure buffalo milk.
 Hospitals, sanitariums prefer cow’s milk.

 Selection of Cow Breeds for Commercial Farm

 • Good quality cows are available in the market and it cost around Rs.4500 to Rs.5000 per liter of milk production per day.
-(E.g. Cost of a cow producing 10 liter of Milk per day will be between Rs.45000 to Rs.50,000).
+(E.g. Cost of a cow producing 10 liters of milk per day will be between Rs.45000 to Rs.50,000).

 • If proper care is given, cows breed regularly giving one calf every 13-14 month interval.

 • They are more docile and can be handled easily.
-Good milk yielding cross breeds (Holstein and Jersey crosses) has well adapted to Indian climate.
+Good milk yielding crossbreeds (Holstein and Jersey crosses) has well adapted to the Indian climate.

 • The fat percentage of cow’s milk varies from 3-5.5% and is lower then Buffaloes.